Shelly21293/project_patisserie/frontend_redux/my-app/README.md

 This project was written by python, js, html on windows 10 system BE- django
 FE- react redux
-This project was created for patisserie shop to sell cakes online.
+This project was created for patisserie shop to cell cakes online.
 *need to complete charge page
 Git address: "https://github.com/Shelly21293/project_patisserie.git"
 Need to run following commands to active project: